chrisalbon/mlai/content/python/filter_items_in_list_with_filter.md

 Title: Selecting Items In A List With Filters
 Slug: filter_items_in_list_with_filter
 Summary: Selecting Items In A List With Filters
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Data Wrangling
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ```python
 # Create an list of items denoting the number of soldiers in each regiment, view the list